Eating Well for Digestive Health

 by food companies before you eat them.
 Whole foods are foods that are eaten in their

-natural state, like that shiny apple or juicy tomato.
+natural state, like an apple or tomato.

 Processed foods often have a lot of added (and unwanted) fat, sugar, and salt.
 A lot

 of their original nutrients may be lost as well.
 For instance, whole grains have their

 outer shells removed to become processed grains, such as white flour.
 As a rule, whole